wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

 ^^^^^^^^^^^^

 The who-data monitoring functionality uses the Microsoft Windows auditing subsystem to get the related information about who made modifications in a monitored directory.
-These changes produce audit events that are processed by *syscheck* and reported to the manager.
+These changes produce audit events processed by *syscheck* and reported to the manager.
 This feature is only compatible with systems greater than Windows Vista.

 Configuration
 ^^^^^^^^^^^^^